-Targeted Control of TACs Under the Community Air Risk Evaluation Program: In 2004, BAAQMD established the Community Air Risk Evaluation (CARE) program to identify locations with high emissions of toxic air contaminants (TAC) and high exposures of sensitive populations to TAC and to use this information to help establish policies to guide mitigation strategies that obtain the greatest health benefit from TAC emission reductions.
-For example, BAAQMD will use information derived from the CARE program to develop and implement targeted risk reduction programs, including grant and incentive programs, community outreach efforts, collaboration with other governmental agencies, model ordinances, new regulations for stationary sources and indirect sources, and advocacy for additional legislation.
+Targeted Control of TACs Under the Community Air Risk Evaluation Program: In 2004, the Air District established the Community Air Risk Evaluation (CARE) program to identify locations with high emissions of toxic air contaminants (TAC) and high exposures of sensitive populations to TAC and to use this information to help establish policies to guide mitigation strategies that obtain the greatest health benefit from TAC emission reductions.
+For example, the Air District will use information derived from the CARE program to develop and implement targeted risk reduction programs, including grant and incentive programs, community outreach efforts, collaboration with other governmental agencies, model ordinances, new regulations for stationary sources and indirect sources, and advocacy for additional legislation.

 III a.
 The proposed projects are not expected to conflict with or obstruct implementation of the applicable air quality plan.
-The proposed projects are designed to limit emissions of PM, $PM{2.5}$, ROG, SO2 and NH3 from stationary sources located in petroleum refineries plus five associated facilities that either support refinery operation or process a refinery by-product.
+Development of the proposed projects have delayed preparation of some potential control measures for the 2016 Clean Air Plan.
+The proposed projects are designed to limit emissions of PM, PM2.5, ROG, and NH3 from stationary sources located in petroleum refineries plus five associated facilities that either support refinery operation or process a refinery by-product.
 In addition to petroleum refineries, amendments to Rule 8-18 would limit ROG emissions from equipment leaks at chemical plants, bulk plants and bulk terminals.
 The 2010 Clean Air Plan is the most recently adopted air quality plan for the Bay Area.
-The proposed new and amended rules would contribute directly to meeting the objectives of the 2010 Clean Air Plan by reducing particulate emissions and contributing towards attaining the state and federal ambient air quality standards for $PM{2.5}$.
-The proposed new Rule 9-14 is being considered to carry out Control Measure SSM8 of the Bay Area Clean Air Plan in which the District committed to investigating the potential for reducing SO2 emissions from petroleum coke calcining units.
+The proposed new and amended rules would contribute directly to meeting the objectives of the 2010 Clean Air Plan by reducing particulate emissions and contributing towards attaining the state and federal ambient air quality standards for ozone and PM2.5.

-Because the proposed rule amendments would reduce PM, ROG, SO_2 emissions and meet the objectives of the 2010 Clean Air Plan, the proposed amendments are in compliance with the local air quality plan and are expected to provide beneficial impacts associated with reduced emissions from petroleum refineries in the Bay Area.
+Because the proposed rule amendments would reduce PM, ROG, emissions and meet the objectives of the 2010 Clean Air Plan, the proposed amendments are in compliance with the local air quality plan and are expected to provide beneficial impacts associated with reduced emissions from petroleum refineries in the Bay Area.

 III b and d.
 The proposed new and amended rules would further reduce emissions from petroleum refineries and associated facilities by monitoring, repairing, or replacing existing equipment.
-As discussed below, implementation of these amendments are expected to reduce emissions of PM, TOG and SO2.
+As discussed below, implementation of these amendments are expected to reduce emissions of PM and ROG.

-BAAQMD has established a baseline emissions inventory for estimating emissions reductions from the proposed projects which is provided in Table 3-5.
+The Air District has established a baseline emissions inventory for estimating emissions reductions from the proposed projects which is provided in Table 3-5.
 This inventory shows baseline emissions for pollutants targeted by the proposed rules: PM (including directly-emitted filterable PM and condensable PM), ROG, NOx, and SO2.